shanelindsay/shanelindsay.github.io/teaching.md

 ### Exemplar based peer assessment
 Increasing capability in assessment and self-regulation through multiple choice marking of exemplars

-With [Stuart McGugan](http://www2.hull.ac.uk/administration/leap/whos-who-2/s_mcgugan.aspx) and [Ellie Hemingway](http://www.elliehemingway.co.uk/), I am working on a project to develop student understanding of assessment.
+With [Stuart McGugan](http://www2.hull.ac.uk/administration/leap/whos-who-2/s_mcgugan.aspx), I am working on a project to develop student understanding of assessment.
 This research has been supported by a Pedagogic Development Grant from the University of Hull.

 This work is ongoing and has been presented at conferences including [UK STEM 2016](https://ukstemconference.wordpress.com/).